upnorth/ScoreBoard/README.md

 This allows for the library to both be copied into an existing Java project (with possible modifications depending on Java-language compatibility) and used directly, or be used in a REST API where there is typically a Java to JSON serialization in place.

+#### Placeholder exceptions

+This implementation relies on simply using IllegalArgumentException with a custom message for everything.
+A nice update would be to add custom exceptions such as ScoreBoardException, MatchException and TeamException, based on the same or simply RuntimeException.
+Then the tests could focus more on types rather than the specific messages.
+An alternative could be to create enum error codes and document those.

 ### Approach

 The approach for implementation was to read through all instructions before getting started.